 Unrealistic Expectations are the most frequent source of disappointing liposuction results.

 If a patient has unrealistic expectations before surgery, then it is almost impossible for the surgeon to achieve results that will make the patient happy.
-To avoid unrealistic expectations surgeons must ask what the patient expects to achieve with liposuction.
+To avoid unrealistic expectations surgeons must ask what the patient expects to achieve with liposuction in Mumbai.
 Surgeons must clearly state how much improvement is likely to be achieved.
 Patients must honestly state their hopes and expectations with the surgeon.
 Patients must not expect perfection.
 It is realistic to expect a significant improvement, but it is unrealistic to expect perfect results.
 This entire web site is dedicated to providing patients with information so that they can make a well-informed decision about having liposuction.

 Significant irregularities and depressions of the skin are frequently the result of the surgeon’s inattention to detail.
 For example, if a liposuction surgeon attempts to do too much on a single day, and becomes fatigued, then the result may be inattention to detail, and undesirable cosmetic results.
 A liposuction cannula is stainless steel tube inserted through an incision in the skin that is employed to suction the fat.
 The size of the liposuction cannula can influences the smoothness of the skin after liposuction.
 The use of large cannulas tends to create irregularities more commonly than microcannulas (outside diameter less than 3 millimeters).
 Surgeons who do total-body liposuctions tend to use larger cannulas.